 Where do Kiwis Live – Kiwi Bird Habitat

-- They are adaptable to live in a wide range of habitats including plantation forests, rough farmlands, snowy tussocks, sand dunes, and mangroves.
+- They are adaptable to live in a wide range of habitats including plantation forests, rough farmlands, snowy tussocks, dunes, and mangroves.

 - Regions with pockets of wetland vegetations and stands of trees running down to the river are their favorite places to live in.

-- As kiwis are flightless birds, they make home in burrows they dig in their swampy forest or grassland habitat.
+- As kiwis are flightless birds, they make a home in burrows they dig in their swampy forest or grassland habitat.

 - They dig many burrows in their territories.